peterjc/thapbi-pict/docs/examples/recycled_water/defaults.rst

 created so that we add the first six columns the table (sorted in that order), where ``-x 7`` means index to the accession (filename prefix) in column seven.

-Notice the output reported a taxonomic assignment for 2122757 of 2598566 reads - that's 82%.
+Notice the output reported a taxonomic assignment for 431 of 794 unique sequences - that's 54%, but considerably higher if we consider the reads.

 Results
 -------